weilueluo/local-storage-explorer/README.md

 # Local Storage Explorer
-> Status: waiting for Chrome review...
+> Status: waiting for Chrome & Firefox review...

 Easily view, copy or search local storage content from any webpage by clicking on the extension icon.
 It also supports automatically deserialize json string.